Scrape out an award winning future for pollinators

 Iestyn admits that the idea for chalk scrapes was born largely by accident, when clearing the base of a copse and scraping back to the bare earth.
 However, working with the local branch of Butterfly Conservation, the team has learned and refined the techniques to recreate the natural features.

-Clive Wood of Butterfly Conservation has worked closely with Duncan and believes Corhampton has the potential to host breeding populations of many butterfly, moth and other pollinator species.
+Clive Wood of Butterfly Conservation has worked closely with Corhampton and believes it has the potential to host breeding populations of many butterfly, moth and other pollinator species.

 He highlights the good potential for colonisation for three High Priority classified species: the small blue and white admiral butterflies and the striped lychnis moth.
 “However, the value of the work at Corhampton also offers huge benefits for so-called common species, where over two thirds of all UK butterflies are in long-term decline.”